TNGPS/gameye-sdk-docs/README.md

 ## Query Game templates and parameters

 For each game a variety of templates exists to start a match.
-The API allows you to get an up to date list of known templates and the allowed argument (value)s.
+The API allows you to get an up to date list of known templates and the allowed values.

 ### Template Sample Data (json)